Sicariusa/chef/documentation/VERCEL_DEPLOYMENT_DETAILED.md

 - `https://my-project.vercel.app` - Public domain (no authentication)
 - `my-project.vercel.app` (automatically prefixed with `https://`)

-**Deployment URLs** (fallback only, requires auth):
+**Deployment URLs** (not used by system, for reference only):
 - `https://my-project-abc123-team.vercel.app` - Deployment URL (team access only)
-- Only used if no public domain alias is available
+- The system never uses these - always constructs the clean public URL

 **Invalid URLs** (filtered out):
 - `https://something.convex.app/...` (Convex domain)